axemonkey/blog.clivemurray.com/src/posts/2022/clives-album-of-the-year-2021.md

 ## Turkey of the Year

-I initially had **Liquid Tension Experiment 3** down as Turkey of the Year, but on reflection it is such an utterly unlistenable pile of absolute sonic horseshit, that it would be unfair to even include it as a contender.
+I initially had **Liquid Tension Experiment 3** down as Turkey of the Year, but on reflection it is such an utterly unlistenable bucket of total sonic diarrhea, that it would be unfair to even include it as a contender.
 I wouldn’t rest even one of my drinks on the CD of it that I didn’t even buy.

 Hurling that metaphorically—and had I bought it, literally—out of the window of a moving train, that leaves us with…